golanlevin/DrawingWithMachines/realtime/artframe_realtime/README.md

 It is also possible to use `fluidterm.py` to stream a GCode file to the plotter.
 Here are instructions:

-* While running `fluidterm.py` and connected to the ArtFrame:
+* While your computer is running `fluidterm.py` and is connected to the ArtFrame:
 * Press **Ctrl+S** to invoke the `stream_file()` function.
 * This will open a file picker dialog (on macOS it uses AppleScript; on other platforms Tkinter).
 * Select your GCode file (e.g., `program.gcode`) and hit 'return' to proceed through the dialogues.
-* Fluidterm then streams the file line-by-line, waiting for an `ok` response after each line before sending the next.
+* Fluidterm then streams the file line-by-line to the plotter.
+You'll observe that it waits for an `ok` response from the plotter after each GCode command before sending the next one.
 * Fluidterm ignores empty lines, GCode comments, and `M0` commands.